cassumacher/Simple-Book-Catalog-API/README.md

 Navigate to the project directory: cd simple-book-catalog-api

+# Database Configuration

-# Database Configuration: Ensure you have PostgreSQL installed and running on your local machine.
+Ensure you have PostgreSQL installed and running on your local machine.
 Update the `application.properties` file with your PostgreSQL database configuration:

     properties
     spring.datasource.url=jdbc:postgresql://localhost:5432/your_database_name